Cardiovascular Research Scientist Pathway

 Years three and four of this pathway consist of supervised clinical training as per the most recent ACGME guidelines and COCATS4 recommendations.
 Fellows gain experience in all aspects of clinical cardiology, including inpatient and outpatient cardiac consultations and diagnostic evaluations using noninvasive (ECG and Holter monitor interpretation, exercise stress testing echocardiography, MR, CT and nuclear imaging) and invasive (cardiac catheterization) approaches.
 The fellows also become familiar with cardiac electrophysiologic studies and interventional cardiology.

-We encourage interested applicants to review the Basic Science Research and Basic Science Investigators links below and to contact the Associate Program Director for the Academic Basic Research Scientist Pathway, Dr. Charles Searles, with any questions.
+We encourage interested applicants to review the Basic Science Research and Basic Science Investigators links below and to contact the Associate Program Director for the Academic Basic Research Scientist Pathway, Dr. Rebecca Levit, with any questions.